pingcap/docs-cn/tidb-lightning/tidb-lightning-glossary.md

 ### Chunk

-Equivalent to a single file in the data source.
+A continuous range of source data, normally equivalent to a single file in the data source.

+When a file is too large, Lightning may split a file into multiple chunks.

 ### Compaction